AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/string-constants/c-string-constants/r-email-settings.md

 ---
 description: Describes values used by various input parameters.
 See the list in this article for details.
-seo-description: Describes values used by various input parameters.
-See the list in this article for details.
-seo-title: Email Settings

 solution: Experience Manager
 title: Email Settings
-uuid: 2dcffedf-fd26-4878-9c44-fe14a7388ef2

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---